SenseLogic/CODA/README.md

 *   Forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
 *   Using different letter cases for classes, class members and local variables;
-*   Including the class name in the attribute and variable names.
+*   Including the class name in attribute and variable names.

 ## Rules